eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     void uxr_set_time_callback(uxrSession* session, uxrOnTimeFunc on_time_func, void* args);

-Assigns the time callback, which ..?
+Assigns the time callback, to let the user perform custom time calculations based on client and agent timestamps.

-..
-TODO: fill this.

 :session: Session structure previously initialized.
 :on_time_func: Function callback that is called .. ?